Published: 30 September 2021

 The last year has been unprecedented and there is a sense that the world will never be quite the same again.
 Unfortunately, those living with dementia and their carers have been hit hard by the pandemic, partly due to the fact that care homes were affected disproportionately.

-This has highlighted the many challenges that we face in social care and underlines the importance of social care research and funding calls such as the NIHR Research for Social Care call.
+This has highlighted the many challenges that we face in social care and underlines the importance of social care research.

 Diagnosis rates slowed down because memory clinics were closed early in lockdown and there was a reluctance of people coming forward for investigation - a belief that the NHS was ‘too busy’.
 In addition, activities that we know are good for brain health such as socialising, exercising and cultural activities were made more difficult.